onap/archived-cli/docs/open_cli_schema_version_1_0.rst

-*NOTE*: User should only concern on the sequence of positional arguments while giving the values and no need to worry about the position at which value should be provided. so all of below sequence will yeild the same result.
+*NOTE*: User should only concern on the sequence of positional arguments while giving the values and no need to worry about the position at which value should be provided. so all of below sequence will yield the same result.

     --param1 v1 -p3 v3 **v2** -p5 v5 **v4**